nipunasudha/CubensisConnect/README.md

-# Waves Keeper
+# Cubensis Connect

 en | [ru](https://github.com/wavesplatform/cubensis-connect/blob/master/README_ru.md)

-Waves Keeper is an extension that allows users to securely interact with Waves-enabled web services from the Chrome browser.
+Cubensis Connect is an extension that allows users to securely interact with Waves-enabled web services from the Chrome browser.

 Seed phrases and private keys are encrypted and stored within the extension and cannot be accessed by online dApps and services, making sure that users' funds are always protected from hackers and malicious websites.
 Completion of a transaction doesn't require entering any sensitive information.

-Waves Keeper is designed for convenience, so users can sign transactions with just a couple of clicks.
+Cubensis Connect is designed for convenience, so users can sign transactions with just a couple of clicks.
 Users can create multiple wallets and switch between them easily.
 And if a user ever forgets the password to the account, it can be recovered from the seed phrase.

-## Waves Keeper API
+## Cubensis Connect API

-On browser pages that operate under the http/https (not worked local pages with file:// protocol) with Waves Keeper extension installed, Waves Keeper global object becomes available, featuring the following methods:
+On browser pages that operate under the http/https (not worked local pages with file:// protocol) with Cubensis Connect extension installed, Cubensis Connect global object becomes available, featuring the following methods:

 - `auth`
 - `publicState`